getodk/central-frontend/packages/web-forms/README.md

 - `missingResourceBehavior` (`MissingResourceBehavior`, optional): Defines behavior when resources are missing
 - `submissionMaxSize` (`number`, optional): Maximum size for chunked submissions.
 Required when subscribing to `submitChunked` event
 - `editInstance` (`EditInstanceOptions`, optional): Options to resolve and load instance and attachment resources for editing
+- `preloadProperties` (`PreloadProperties`, optional): Properties to make available for binding in the form using jr:preload.
+- `trackDevice` (`boolean`, optional, defaults to `false`): If `true`, generates a unique identifier for this device and stores it in `localstorage` for use in subsequent submissions.
+Ignored if `preloadProperties.deviceID` is given.

 ### Events (`OdkWebFormEmits`)